apache/qpid-interop-test/docs/USERGUIDE.md

 This test is designed to stress clients and brokers with large messages as an AMQP value payload (section 3.2.7 of the
 [AMQP 1.0 specification](http://docs.oasis-open.org/amqp/core/v1.0/os/amqp-core-overview-v1.0-os.html).
-AMQP exntensible types are used to create larege messages which are sent, received and compared.
+AMQP extensible types are used to create large messages which are sent, received and compared.

 Owing to the large message size, this test has a default timeout of 300 seconds per test.
 If this needs to be changed, use the `--timeout` option.

-In addition to the common options described above, the following options are availbe to this test:
+In addition to the common options described above, the following options are available to this test:

 Option | Description |
 -------|-------------|
---include-type[^9] | Name of AMQP type to include.
+`--include-type`[^9] | Name of AMQP type to include.
 See list of AMQP extensible types below.
 May be used multiple times. |
---exclude-type[^9] | Name of AMQP type to exclude.
+`--exclude-type`[^9] | Name of AMQP type to exclude.
 See list of AMQP extensible types below.
 May be used multiple times. |

 [^9]: Mutually exclusive